+Will return Not a number (nan) if the conversion is not possible (e.g. when current speed is zero and ticksWhen does not match the current correlation.childTicks).
-• otherClock - A clock object representing another clock.

-• ticks - A time (tick value) for this clock

-Returns The tick value of the otherClock that represents the same moment in time.

-Throws NoCommonClock if there is no common ancestor clock (meaning it is not possible to convert
+- otherClock A clock object representing another clock. - ticks A time (tick value) for this clock - Returns The tick value of the otherClock that represents the same moment in time, or Not a number (nan) - Throws NoCommonClock if there is no common ancestor clock (meaning it is not possible to convert